Pernod Ricard: Pernod Ricard

-1998 – Pernod Ricard acquires the Yerevan Brandy Company.
+In 1999, Pernod Ricard acquired the Yerevan Brandy Company.

-2001 – Pernod Ricard purchases 38% of Seagram's Wines and Spirits business including Chivas Brothers Ltd makers of Chivas Regal and owner of 13 Scotch malt distilleries, 1 grain distillery and 2 gin distilleries.
+In 2001, Pernod Ricard acquired 38% of Seagram's Wines and Spirits business including Chivas Brothers Ltd makers of Chivas Regal and owner of 13 Scotch malt distilleries, 1 grain distillery and 2 gin distilleries.

+In 2001, Pernod Ricard acquired Jan Becher, makers of Becherovka.

-2005 – Pernod Ricard purchases Allied Domecq, makers of Ballantine's.
+In 2005, Pernod Ricard acquired Allied Domecq, makers of Ballantine's.

-2008 – Pernod Ricard purchases V&S Group, including the Absolut Vodka brand, from the Swedish government.
+In 2008, Pernod Ricard announced its acquisition of Swedish-based V&S Group, which produces Absolut Vodka, from the Swedish government.

+In 2013, Pernod Ricard joined leading alcohol producers as part of a producers' commitments to reducing harmful drinking.

+In December 2018, Elliott Management Corporation purchased a 2.5% stake in Pernod Ricard.